barciella/spot-request/README.md

 ## Installation
 You will have to configure the server address on the following files:
-./scripts/test.sh on lines 5 and 11
+./scripts/test.sh on lines 5 and 11 and

 ./searchScript.js on line 40

 You have to install [node](https://nodejs.org/en/) and run $"npm install" and then "npm start".

-It is also available on [dockerhub]
+It is also available on [dockerhub](https://hub.docker.com/r/barciella/spot-request/)

 The script ./searchScript.js is used to check open spot-instance requests that have not being fulfilled 15 minutes after being opened.
 It will cancel the spot-instance requests and send a call to this service to start an ec2 instance.
 Depending on your needs you can change this attributes, schedule it on cron etc.